Dockerbound-Immortal/Infrastructure/README.md

 You can simply run the `Makefile`, if you want this file in the root of your own project simply move it and change the path to the docker-compose files in the variables at the top.

+You can see a fullstack example project template: [here](https://github.com/Dockerbound-Immortal/Infrastructure).

 # Versions
 - `Docker` : 3.8
 - `Postgres` : 15.2